-Among all household chores, removing vomit stains from carpet is one of the most unpleasant.
+Removing vomit stains from carpet is among the most unpleasant household chores.

 Procrastination plays its part, and you end up with an old vomit stain tarnishing your home.

-Having to clean up a vomit stain may be disgusting, but it is an essential step in carpet care.
-A vomit stain that sits on a carpet for long gets entangled in the fibers of the rug and may leave traces even after scraping it off.
+Cleaning up a vomit stain may be disgusting, but it is essential in carpet care.
+A vomit stain that sits on a carpet for a long gets entangled in the rug’s fibers and may leave traces even after scraping it off.

-Different ways on how to remove old vomit stains from carpet
+Different ways how to remove old vomit stains from carpet

 Method 1: Using baking soda and white vinegar

-Using baking soda and white vinegar is an ideal method, as the mixture is gentle on fabric and tough on the vomit stains.
+Using baking soda and white vinegar is ideal, as the mixture is gentle on fabric and tough on the vomit stains.
 You’ll need to wear gloves to keep your hands clean and protect it from any contaminants.

 What you need: